2015 UNLV Rebels football team

-The 2015 UNLV Rebels football team represented the University of Nevada, Las Vegas during the 2015 NCAA Division I FBS football season.
-The Rebels were led by first-year head coach Tony Sanchez and played their home games at Sam Boyd Stadium.
-They were members of the West Division of the Mountain West Conference.
-They finished the season 3–9, 2–6 in Mountain West play to finish in a tie for fourth place in the West Division.
+The 2015 UNLV Rebels football team represented the University of Nevada, Las Vegas (UNLV) as a member of the Mountain West Conference (MW) during the 2015 NCAA Division I FBS football season.
+Led by first-year head coach Tony Sanchez, the Rebels compiled an overall record of 3–9 record with mark of 2–6 in conference play, tying for fourth place in the MW's West Division.
+The team played home games at Sam Boyd Stadium in Whitney, Nevada.